 6) Borisova Gradina

-As a park-lover I was eager to visit Borisova Gradina, Sofia’s most famous park.
-It’s a vast place, well known for a huge communist monument, the Mound of Brotherhood.
-A relaxing walk to feel serenity in nature, while admiring the numerous statues is a must-do there.
+As a park-lover, I was eager to visit Borisova Gradina, Sofia’s most famous park.
+It is a vast place, well known for a huge communist monument, the Mound of Brotherhood.
+A relaxing walk to enjoy the serenity of nature while admiring the numerous statues is a must-do experience there.

 7) St. Nedelya Cathedral

-This quite big church of medieval origin is located at the centre of the city.
-St. Nedelya Cathedral, which is considered to be among the landmarks of Sofia, is easily accessible and worth a visit.
+This rather large church of medieval origin is located in the centre of the city.
+St. Nedelya Cathedral, which is considered to be one of the landmarks of Sofia, is easily accessible and worth a visit.

 8) Church of St Petka of the Saddlers

-The Church of St Petka of the Saddlers is another small medieval church,partially dug into the ground which can be found at the centre of Sofia.
+The Church of St Petka of the Saddlers is another small medieval church, partially dug into the ground, which can be found in the centre of Sofia.
 The church, which is dedicated to St. Petka, an 11th-century Bulgarian saint, is famous for its mural paintings.

 9) Sofia History Museum